 Don’t spread yourself too thin.

-Stay longer if you can but know that you can come back, especially to re-do exceptional activities.
-Many National Parks are huge, and they change.
-It's worth coming back to experience again, maybe from the other side of the Park or during a different season.
+Stay longer and know that you can come back.
+National Parks are huge, and they change.
+It's worth coming back, maybe in a different way (on foot, bike or boat instead of by car) or during a different season.
 For example, the contrast of the Grand Canyon with and without snow.
 And, we have driven to

 Banff and Jasper at every available opportunity and I'm not sure we will ever get our fill of adventure in the Canadian Rockies.